-At December 31, 2016, we had trust preferred securities and subordinated notes outstanding of\$100 million and \$40 million, respectively.
-This debt requires quarterly interest payments at a floating rate equal to three-month LIBOR plus 2.25% until the debt is extinguished.
+At December 31, 2017, we had trust preferred securities and subordinated notes outstanding of\$100 million and \$40 million, respectively.
+This debt requires quarterly interest payments at a floating rate equal to three-month LIBOR plus 2.25% until the notes are redeemed.
+The\$100 million trust preferred securities will be redeemed no later than January 30, 2037, and the \$40 million subordinated notes will be redeemed no later than July 30, 2037.
 Prior to 2014, we entered into interest rate swaps with aggregate notional values totaling \$140 million to hedge the variability in this long-term debt interest expense.
-Including hedging costs and amortization of deferred securities issuance costs, the weighted average interest expense yield on our trust preferred securities and subordinated notes is approximately 6.9% per annum.
+Including hedging costs and amortization of deferred debt issuance costs, the weighted average interest expense yield on our trust preferred securities and subordinated notes is approximately 6.9% per annum.
+At both December 31, 2017 and December 31, 2016, the accrued interest payable balance on our trust preferred securities and subordinated notes was\$1 million.